hevelius/music-royalties-app/README.md

 # HARDHAT HELLO WORLD
-A sample DApp using hardhat typescript nextjs
+A sample DApp using hardhat typescript and nextjs